Becoming a County Borough Councillor

 If you are interested in standing in any elections to the Council, please let us know as soon as possible and we will send you details, the various forms and the detailed election timetable when they become available.

-If you are thinking of seeking election to become a councillor, the Be a Councillor, Make a Difference - Candidates’ Guide provides information on what councils and councillors do.
+If you are thinking of seeking election to become a councillor, the Be a Councillor, Be the Change guide provides information on what councils and councillors do.

 Councillors have to abide by a Code of Conduct and will be provided with lots of training, advice and guidance on what this means after they have been elected.
 A short video from the Public Services Ombudsman for Wales (who investigates complaints and promotes high standards of conduct across Wales) is available.